joshuacords/opr/OPR-Riverside-Version.md

 “Within”

 ## Movement

+- Bases may not overlap or stack.
+- 1" Spacing must be maintained throughout the movement path.
+- When measuring movement around corners, you may consider your unit as a point.
+- When passing between 2 objects, the model must be able to fit and maintain 1" Spacing.

+### 1” Spacing

+Models from a unit may not move or be deployed within 1” of a model of another unit unless:
+- That other unit is the target of their Charge, *or*
+- The other unit is the Transport they are Embarking into

 ### Unit Cohesion
 Units are groups of 1 or more models that activate and defend together.
 Models in a unit must deploy and move together, maintaining Unit Cohesion when given a choice by the Unit’s commander.